There’s no such thing as a job for life so no one expects loyalty these days…

 If it’s the second time in a row and you have any choice in the matter DO try and stay put because making it look good on the CV probably IS worthwhile.

 If you really feel you have to leave then you can consider contracting.
-It might suit you better and in any event buys you time to make the right job move as it’s a fill-in for the CV in the event that takes you longer than you expect.
+It might suit you better and in any event buys you time to make the right job move as it’s a fill-in for the CV and keeps the money coming in in the event that takes you longer than you expect.

 For more recruitment and career related information and perspectives, of value to employers and candidates alike, please visit https://prismrecruitment.co.uk/news-views/ or contact Chris Sale, Managing Director, at Prism Executive Recruitment.